th-we/deskflow-wiki/Project-Config.md

 Why we don't maintain build scripts: Each build script is like a mini-program with its own bugs.
 Scripts look like the right choice because they're easy to write, but actually, very little of the time taken is spent on writing them initially and you'll spend an eternity maintaining them.

+Writing a script to avoid writing documentation backfires because eventually, you'll have to write documentation about the script and all the things that can go wrong with it.

 # No presets

 Why we don't want to maintain a `CMakePresets.json` file: A CMake presets file seems like a good thing at first, but it actually promotes laziness.
 Qt Creator, for example, makes it look like you have you have to select a preset (even though it is optional) and so developers are likely to do this rather than figuring out what settings they should set.

+# Maintain docs

+It's better for the dev to figure it out rather than hiding stuff from them.
+Not because it's a right of passage or whatever, but because if they have to do the steps then they'll understand better how the project fits together.

+then that may be a sign of other problems for the dev.

+This is also true.
+If a dev won't take the time to learn the build env, what kind of value will they really add?
+I think @sithlord48 made this point when we were on a call at the weekend, IIRC.